 In such a situation, the most prudent action to take would be to wait for a retracement in the stock price.
 Fibonacci retracement levels such as 61.8%, 38.2% and 23.6% act as potential levels up to which a stock can correct.

 In the chart below (NCC), the stock started to decline from a high of Rs.
 141 from 80 Rs. and broke as per Fibonacci series, but finally took support at the 23.6 % ( 103 Rs.) retracement and bounced back.

 Top: 141 Rs Bottom: 80 Rs. and retracement levels are:

-You can observe that, after declining from top-level i.e. 141 Rs, stock stopped at 61.8% level and again after surging to 135 levels it came down to a 50% level that is 112 Rs. again after touching 135 levels, it came back to 103 levels and bounced back.
-This is not a coincidence and can be applied for any stock.
+You can observe that, after declining from top level i.e. 141 Rs, stock stopped at 61.8% level and again after surging to 135 levels it came down to 50% level that is 112 Rs. again after touching 135 levels it came back to 103 levels and the bounced back.
+This is not a co-incidence and can be applied for any stock.

-So, in this case, you could have bought the stock at 103 Rs, 111 Rs. etc. for maximum gains.
+So in this case you could have buy the stock at 103 Rs, 111 Rs. etc. for maximum gains.